Development in Pregnancy

-We know that it is really important unborn babies are around healthy relationships they can feel frightened by shouting and angry voices.
+We know that it is really important unborn babies are around healthy relationships as they can feel frightened by shouting and angry voices.
 They are affected by any stress or upset their Mum goes through.

 By 16 weeks they notice the differences in light and dark.
 The womb is mostly dark and your baby does not have the chance to see things clearly before they are born.
 Although only a little light gets through to the baby it helps the eyes develop – so try and get outside in the daylight every day.
-By 28 weeks pregnant they can open their eyes.
+By 28 weeks of pregnancy they can open their eyes.